oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/tokelau.md

 common law system of New Zealand

 ### 憲法
-- `history`: many previous; latest effective 1 January 1949 (Tokelau Islands Act 1948)
+- `歷史`: many previous; latest effective 1 January 1949 (Tokelau Islands Act 1948)
-- `amendments`: proposed as a resolution by the General Fono; passage requires support by each village and approval by the General Fono; amended several times, last in 2007
+- `修正`: proposed as a resolution by the General Fono; passage requires support by each village and approval by the General Fono; amended several times, last in 2007

 ### 公民身份
 see New Zealand